The Jamaican Diaspora: Convergence or Divergence

 Some may suggest the use of social media as a primary substitute for personal connections and engagement rather than as a compliment.
 They often fail to take into consideration the uniqueness of the demographics of the Jamaican diaspora.

 NAJASO has a history of service in many areas – advocacy on behalf of Jamaicans in the diaspora, and on behalf of their Jamaican homeland through their membership connections to political representatives in Washington, DC.
 NAJASO directly and through its member organizations has contributed significantly to Jamaica in areas of education, health and other philanthropic and social programs.
 As a 501(c) (3) tax-exempt organization recognized by the U.S. Internal Revenue Service, NAJASO provides an advantage to donors and supporters.

 In order for the diaspora to effectively pursue its objectives in their adopted communities or in the Jamaica homeland, Jamaicans must be prepared to unify their efforts by working through and within structured organizational frameworks already existing across the United States.
 There are many unaffiliated Jamaican organizations in practically every Jamaican community in the U.S. that are open to membership by individuals of Jamaican heritage.
-It is important for these organizations to consider taking advantage of the multiplier effect that could accrue to their efforts through affiliation with a strengthened NAJASO.
+It is important for these organizations to consider taking advantage of the multiplier effect that could accrue to their efforts through affiliation with a restructured and strengthened NAJASO.

 Ambassador Curtis A. Ward